bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 {{< video src="https://giant.gfycat.com/OldfashionedNeighboringAmazontreeboa.webm" >}}
 ##### Animation 1: Merkle Tree Insertion Example

-Notice how in Animation 1 above, the root value always changes whenever a new leaf is inserted.
+Notice how in Animation 1 above, the top-most root value always changes whenever a new leaf is inserted.
 In a way you can preceive the root value as a sort of 'representation' of all the leaves within the tree.

 **This is an important feature where we can prove some data exists in the tree, without revealing that particular piece of data.**